flyway/flywaydb.org/documentation/migrations.md

 When a migration has had its state changed to deleted by *repair* it is marked as **deleted**.

+When using [cherryPick](/documentation/commandline/migrate#cherryPick), if the migration is not in the cherry picked list then it is marked as **ignored**.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/callbacks">Callbacks <i class="fa fa-arrow-right"></i></a>
 </p>